By Dennis L. Doke M.S.

 The Milton H. Erickson Institute of N.J.

 Tom has been diagnosed with a Bipolar Mental Disorder and exhibits its classic features.
 His illness began in late adolescence, and he has short-term psychotic episodes following psychosocial stress.
-Trips to strange cities and disruption of significant relationships with family are characteristic symptoms.
+Trips to strange cities and the disruption of significant relationships with family are characteristic symptoms.
 Delusions may persist in remission and are seldom treatable by direct confrontation.

 Many individuals who might benefit from psychopharmacological treatment refuse it for a variety of personal reasons, leaving the therapist to rely on behavioral strategies.
 This history does not state whether or not Tom was on medication for his disorder.
 The psychotherapeutic approach taken by the therapist stands on its own as a thoughtful and empathic strategy to stabilize the psychosocial stresses that might have triggered further manic episodes.